edkedk99/hledger-args/README.md

 | {type}       | select between accounts type                                                   |
 | {cur}        | fuzzy search existing commodities                                              |

+### Non hledger commands

+It is possible to run other commands beside the default *hledger*.
+For that, name the arg as /shell_name/ and /hledger-args/ will execute it according to the conditions:

+- It can accept inputs from the terminal stdin.
+- The string /[file]/ will be replaces by the name of the "--file" option.
+- It will not be saved in PDF report

+It is useful if you want to add a command that doesn't use hledger but needs the file name being used.

 ### PDF output.

 There are two ways to output the reports to pdf:

 - Option **--pdf-file**: Save the report to the specified file.
 - Option **--pdf-dir**: Save the report to a directory named after the current date under the specified directory.
 Creates it if doesn't exist.
-Should be used to keep a history of generated reports
+Should be used to keep a history of generated reports.

 ## Installation